jerffesongd/livewire-calendar/README.md

 #### Intenacionalization

 To translate the days of the week displayed in the component, simply follow the official Laravel documentation at https://laravel.com/docs/9.x/localization#configuring-the-locale .
-After configuring the application, simply create a file called days-of-week.php and add the array with the days of the week.
+After configuring the application, create a file called days-of-week.php and lang/ folder and add the array with the days of the week.

 ```php